killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 ### DVI

-A lot of the displays are older Cinema Displays that have DVI-D cables.
+A lot of the displays I use are older Cinema Displays that have DVI-D cables.
 But that's okay, single-link DVI-D is supported when using HDMI over USB-C (according to [Wikipedia][usb-c-alternate-modes]).
 And [apparently][dvi-specs] single-link is all we need: It supports 1920 × 1200 @ 60 Hz (or "WUXGA" if you want to sound crazy).

 [dvi-specs]: https://en.wikipedia.org/w/index.php?title=Digital_Visual_Interface&oldid=755496857#Digital

 ### Ethernet

-They are seem to work fine, but there are chipsets that don't need any special drivers on macOS (good) and there ones that do (less good).
+Ethernet seems to work fine, but there are chipsets that don't need any special drivers on macOS (good) and there ones that do (less good).

 In theory, I could also use a USB 3.0 to Ethernet adapter (there are a lot of those).

-### Power deliver
+### Power delivery

-USB-C specifies power delivery of up to 100 W (5 A at 20 V), but most adapters tap out at 60 W. While the 15″ MacBook's charger outputs 87 W, the MacBook will charge with 60 W (but slower).
+USB-C specifies power delivery of up to 100 W (5 A at 20 V), but most adapters tap out at 60 W. While the 15″ MacBook's charger outputs 87 W, using one of these adapters in between, the MacBook will charge with 60 W (but slower).

 Also, I could not find *any* charger that outputs ≥87 W except for the one from Apple.

 ### Thunderbolt 3

-An active adapters that supports Thunderbolt 3 with 40Gb/s should be able to do pretty much everything I could possible want.
+An active adapter that supports Thunderbolt 3 with 40Gb/s should be able to do pretty much everything I could possible want.
 It will also cost a lot more and not be very portable.

+One of the displays Apple recommends has 5k resolution and is driven by **2** 4k DisplayPort 1.2 channels over Thunderbolt 3.

 ## What devices can I buy?